flycheck/flycheck/doc/manual/usage.rst

 Some syntax checkers can be configured via options.
 The following options are provided by Flycheck (in Emacs, use :kbd:`C-h v` or :kbd:`M-x describe-variable` on the variable name for detailed help):

+..
+FIXME: Move these into the languages document, under each specific syntax checker.

 .. option:: flycheck-clang-definitions